What Are the Benefits of a Roth IRA?

-With a Roth individual retirement account (IRA), you make post-tax contributions and can grow and withdraw the money tax-free if you meet certain requirements.
+With a Roth individual retirement account (IRA), you make post-tax contributions.
+That money can grow and be withdrawn tax-free if you meet certain requirements.

-Roth IRAs also offer several other benefits that can help you save for your future and reach your financial goals.
+Roth IRAs can help you save for retirement and reach your financial goals.
+Here are 10 reasons to consider one.

 1. Growth and withdrawals are tax-free

-With traditional IRAs, your contributions are tax-deductible, but your contributions to a Roth IRA are made post-tax.
+With traditional IRAs, your contributions are tax-deductible, but your contributions to a Roth IRA are made with after-tax money.

 Because your Roth IRA contributions are taxed, your withdrawals aren’t taxed if you meet certain requirements.
-This means you can make tax-free withdrawals from your Roth IRA after the age of 59 1/2 and your first contribution was at least 5 years ago, or if you otherwise meet the criteria for a qualified distribution.
+You can make tax-free withdrawals after age 59 1/2 if your first contribution was at least 5 years ago, or if you otherwise meet the criteria for a qualified distribution.

 2. Withdraw contributions penalty-free at any time